jfarouq/IntroToProgramming_DSTP/README.md

 This code assumes a LAMP environment: Linux, Apache, MySQL and PHP.
 We assume a very specifically setup database with specific tables.
 There is a file here named store_setup.php which will help you setup your store.
 We host on Linode.

-If you have any suggestions or ideas for improvement, please email Bill MacKenty, bmackenty@aswarsaw.org or bmackenty@gmail.com, or open an issue.
+If you have any suggestions or ideas for improvement, please email Joey Farouq, jfarouq@aswarsaw.org or joeyfarouq@gmail.com, or open an issue.